 Meagan English is employed by the College of Nursing Office of Graduate Studies to support the College of Nursing in establishing new agreements or contracts with approved clinical settings.
 Meagan English may be reached at 803-777-9505 if you identify an approved provider who does not have a current agreement/contract with the College of Nursing and is interested in establishing one.
 Establishing a new agreement with a setting or person can require 3 to 6 months to finalize, at a minimum.

-Will students be required to travel to USC or Columbia area for check offs?
+Will students be required to travel to USC?

-There will be selective intensive days of Nurse Executive Leadership training TBA.
+Advanced Practice students are required to travel to USC a minimum of two times per clinical course.
+There will be selective intensive days of Nurse Executive Leadership training.